Chaotic dynamics creates and destroys branched flow: Acknowledgments

 \section{Acknowledgments}

 This work has been supported by the Spanish State Research Agency (AEI), the European Regional Development Fund (ERDF, EU) under Project No.~PID2019-105554GB-I00, and the Research Council of Finland under Project No. 349956 (ManyBody2D).
+A.D. thanks Prof. Eric J. Heller for introducing him to branched flow and for his continued mentoring.